-Digital assistant has become a key part of Microsoft's competitive strategy.
+Cortana, the personal digital assistant, has become a key part of Microsoft's competitive strategy.

 Google has been talking for years about “building the Star Trek computer,” a conversational machine that understands and naturally communicates answers to spoken questions.
 The company has been making incremental progress toward that objective.
 But with the launch of Cortana on the PC, Microsoft may have leaped ahead of its rival.

 Microsoft’s new holographic goggles, HoloLens, and digital assistant Cortana were the undisputed stars of last week’s Windows 10 event.
 And as Microsoft prepares to roll the new PC operating system it’s interesting to consider the future of web search in a world of artificial intelligence and digital assistants.

 (Google’s Voice Search is available on the PC but offers limited functionality.
 Siri is not yet on Apple’s PC operating system but will likely come to it later this year or early next year.)

 As it was explained to me, Bing provides the “intelligence engine” or “intelligence fabric” at the center of Cortana.
 In turn Cortana is a stack of technology and capabilities, including speech recognition, natural language understanding and an index of information (Bing) among others.

 Cortana is, in a sense, a new entry point for Bing as well.
 However Cortana, Google Now and Siri reflect the emergence of a broader usage paradigm, which transcends traditional search.
 That was first suggested by the appearance of Siri before Apple acquired the technology.
 Google Now has pushed that further with “predictive search.”